tjx666/scripting-listener/README.md

 - `Clear`: empty Scripting Listener log file

 By default, the log viewer only show 10 code blocks, and every code block will only be parsed 100 lines.
+You can custom the behavior by settings:

+- ScriptingListener.codeBlockCount
+- ScriptingListener.parsedLinesCountPerCodeBlock

 The code will be clean and pretty:

 Source: